wesleybeckner/python_foundations/docs/S4_Object_Oriented_Programming.md

 * speed
 * type

-Now create a class object called `FastBall`, it inherits the properties of `Pokeball` but has a new condition on `catch` method: if pokemon.speed > 100 then there is 100% chance of catch success.
+Now create a class object called `Fastball`, it inherits the properties of `Pokeball` but has a new condition on `catch` method: if pokemon.speed > 100 then there is 100% chance of catch success.

-> what changes do you have to make to the way we've been interacting with pokeball to make this new requirement work?
+> what changes do you have to make to the way we've been interacting with Poke ball to make this new requirement work?

 ```python